Beloved ISBCC Community, As Salaamu Alaikum wa Rahmatullah

 - Ramadan: This component is devoted to engaging the children in aspects of worship during Ramadan.
 They pray mini-Taraweeh prayers, practice reciting Qur’an, engage in Dhikhrullah, hear Islamic stories, and watch short films that feature Ramadan being celebrated in countries around the world.

 - Talent: This component offers children the opportunity to express themselves artistically and share their creativity with others.
 Under the guidance of an art teacher, the children will interact with the Qur’an and the Hadith in a fun way.

-The program will be running from Friday-Sunday and the Last 10 Days from the beginning of Taraweeh prayer until the end.
-At the Annual Fundraiser Night on June, 3rd the program will begin at 6:30pm
+The program will be running everyday from the isha prayer until to the end of tarawih.
+At the Annual Fundraiser Night on May 19 the program will begin at 6:00 pm.

 To cover the costs of the teachers, we are asking all community members to contribute $5 per child.